funkysidd/gpt_llm/README.md

 # GPT LLM

-A GPT2 class LLM implementation based on Sebastian Raschaka's Build a Large Language Model (From Scratch) [1].
+A GPT-2 class LLM implementation based on Sebastian Raschaka's Build a Large Language Model (From Scratch) [1].
 The sole intent is to understand the LLM architecture and build a functional implementation from scratch.

+The model was was initialized with the 355M weights from OpenAI [2], and instruction fine tuned using the AlpacaDataCleaned dataset [3].

 # Requirements